Incoterms Explained: Carriage Paid To (CPT)

 Ship

-Risks and Costs for the Seller
+Risks and costs for the seller

-Risks and Costs for the Buyer
+Risks and costs for the buyer

-Potential Issues for the Buyer
+Potential problems for the buyer

-Use of Carriage Paid To
+Use of Paid Transport

 Other INCOTERMS